AdiSir05/TPOT-Stunting-JEI/README.md

 This repository contains all the scripts used during the research process.

 # Structure
-Files are divided into two folders: Kenya and Bangladesh.
+Files are divided into three folders: Kenya, Bangladesh, and Correlation Heatmaps.

-Each folder contains the following information:
+The Kenya and folder contains the following information:
 1. Clinical trial dataset files as .csv
-2. Feature extraction & processing jupyter file
+2. Feature extraction & processing jupyter files
-3. TPOT script jupyter file
+3. TPOT script jupyter files
-4. Soft voting ensemble, SHAP, and performance metric jupyter file
+4. Soft voting ensemble, SHAP, and performance metric jupyter files
 5. Additional genetated files/folders

+The Correlation Heatmaps folder contains the data (as .csv) and the jupyter file used to generate the graphics